Green Seal: Standards and certification

 Products and services must meet the requirements in Green Seal standards in order to achieve certification.
 The standards are based on a life cycle approach, considering such impacts as those from raw materials extraction, manufacturing, use, and re-use or disposal.
 The evaluation process includes review of data; assessment of labeling, marketing, and promotional materials; and on-site auditing.
 Products or services become certified by Green Seal after these evaluations are completed.
 Regular compliance monitoring is required to maintain certification.

-Green Seal has standards and provides certification for products and services in the following categories:
+Green Seal sets standards and certifies products and services in the following categories: